mlissner/michaeljaylissner.com/content/How-to-Protect-Your-Open-Source-Code-from-Theft-and-a-Mercurial-Hook-to-Help.md

 Title: How to Protect Your Open Source Code from Theft and a Mercurial Hook to Help
 Date: 2010-01-15T10:27:18
-Tags: mercurial, hook, Final Project, DMCA, copyright, Affero GPLv3, courtlistener.com
+Tags: mercurial, hook, Final Project, DMCA, copyright, Affero GPLv3, CourtListener
 Category: Tech